hknd23/DeepLearningCausal/README.md

 ```

 #### Plotting Ensemble Learning-Estimated PATT
 Our package includes features and functions that enables users to extract and illustrate two types of figures from the PATT that is obtained from the PATT-C model via weighted ensemble learning.
-The first is the distribution of the estimated PATT of the treatment indicator on the dependent variable.
-This is obtained from using `treateffect_plot`:
+The first is the distribution of the estimated PATT of the treatment indicator on the dependent variable:

 [PATT plot here]